 - medications that need to be taken at camp must be in the original containers and turned into the health and safety chair.
 Scouts can carry their Inhaler or Epipen; however, the health and safety chair and camp staff must be notified.

-Mark all items marked with name
+Mark all items with name.

 Do Not Bring

 - No aerosols of any kind in camp

 - No carbonated drinks; they dehydrate the body.

 - No mayonnaise